Henry A. Wallace: Journalist and farmer

 Wallace's father, Henry Cantwell Wallace, served as secretary of agriculture from 1921 to his death in 1924.

 Wallace became a full-time writer and editor for Wallace's Farmer after graduating from college in 1910.
 He was deeply interested in using mathematics and economics in agriculture and learned calculus as part of an effort to understand hog prices.
 He also wrote an influential article with pioneering statistician George W. Snedecor on computational methods for correlations and regressions.
 After his grandfather died in 1916, Wallace and his father became the coeditors of Wallace's Farmer.
 In 1921, Wallace assumed leadership of the paper after his father accepted an appointment as Secretary of Agriculture under President Warren G. Harding.
 His uncle lost ownership of the paper in 1932 during the Great Depression, and Wallace stopped serving as editor in 1933.

 In 1914, Wallace and his wife, Ilo Browne, purchased a farm near Johnston, Iowa; they initially attempted to combine corn production with dairy farming, but later turned their full attention to corn.
 Influenced by Edward Murray East, Wallace focused on producing hybrid corn, developing a variety called Copper Cross.
 In 1923, he reached the first-ever contract for hybrid seed production, agreeing to grant the Iowa Seed Company the sole right to grow and sell Copper Cross corn.
 In 1926, he co-founded the Hi-Bred Corn Company to develop and produce hybrid corn.
 It initially turned only a small profit, but eventually became a massive financial success.
+Later, Wallace's financial interests in the farming industry stoked controversy when Hi-Bred seed was advertised in conjunction with government farm policies enacted during the New Deal.